15 Best Places to Visit in Thrissur, Kerala for One Day Trip in 2023

-The sacred temple is also an iconic structure for the architecture buffs and art lovers because of its exquisite carvings, wooden artworks, copper plate works over the ceiling, art pieces, and the ancient wall paintings.
+The sacred temple is also an iconic structure for architecture buffs and art lovers because of its exquisite carvings, wooden artworks, copper plate works over the ceiling, art pieces, and ancient wall paintings.
 The temple has now been declared as a National Monument under the Ancient Monuments and Archaeological Sites and Remains Act.

 - Vadakkunnathan Temple Timings: 3.00 am – 11.00 am, 4.30 pm – 8.30 pm